microsoft/nni/docs/QuickStart.md

 ```

 Note: We display the important part instead of complete file in the doc.
 If you want to see the full implementation, please refer to [examples/trials/mnist/mnist_without_nni.py][7]

-Without NNI, user have to manually tune the configuration and start each trial.
-It requires high degree of expertise and a lot of experience, and NNI targets to automatically do this work.
-NNI will automatically tune and optimal the hyper-parameters sets by collecting the intermediate and final results matrix with the-state-of-art tuning algorithms.

 If you want to use NNI to automatically train your model and find the optimal hyper-parameters, you have to do three more things: